allenjake440/NFL_Champion/README.md

 ### ![Medium Article](https://allenjake440.medium.com/predicting-the-nfl-champion-with-machine-learning-7c6eede5a4d2)

 #### Acquired Data since 1991 from ![profootballreference](https://www.pro-football-reference.com/).
+##### Since the entire the database file is too large to share on github, here is a step-by-step contruction log overview of the database.
 ##### Database Construction:
 1. WebScrapped and Hand Copied Data Tables:
    ###### Team Stats: